sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 is likely that ``sage-support`` can answer that question for you.
 If it turns out that you did hit a bug, somebody will open a concise and to-the-point ticket.

-**No Closing Or Invalidating**: Unless you have admin powers in trac (which includes all the people who have ever done releases of Sage), do not close tickets unless you are explicitly told to do so.
-If you think that a ticket is invalid or has been fixed, just comment on it and the current release manager will take a look and close it if appropriate.

 **Solution Must Be Achievable**: Tickets must be achievable.
 Many times, tickets that fall into this category usually ran afoul to